bacalhau-project/bacalhau/pkg/analytics/README.md

 **As of April 2025, Bacalhau analytics now uses PostHog directly instead of OpenTelemetry.**

 The analytics system now sends data directly to PostHog, which improves performance and simplifies the analytics pipeline by removing the need for an intermediate OpenTelemetry collector.
-The telemetry endpoint URL is only injected at build time for official builds and is not included in development builds or source code.
+The analytics endpoint URL is only injected at build time for official builds and is not included in development builds or source code.

 ## What information is collected on the bacalhau agent: